 - Jack up the vehicle and remove the lower engine covers.
 On top of the engine remove the plastic trims and if needed the intake air hose to access the front of the engine.

 - Place a socket on the crankshaft pulley and rotate the crankshaft to bring it to TDC.
-Use Porsche timing tool or an 8mm Allen wrench to lock the crank pulley to the block.
+Use the Porsche timing tool or an 8mm Allen wrench to lock the crank pulley to the block.

 - Lock the crankshaft (and when required the camshafts) in position.
 It is crucial to lock the crankshaft to prevent the timing chain from jumping when the tensioner is removed.
-Also we recommend locking the camshaft as well.
+Also, we recommend locking the camshaft as well.
 To lock the camshaft, you need to remove the green cam seals on each cam cover.

 - Use a 27mm socket and ratchet to break loose the tensioner.
-Note that the tensioner has lots of thread; therefore, it will take a lot of turning to remove it.
+Note that the tensioner has lots of threads; therefore, it will take a lot of turning to remove it.
 Replace one tensioner at a time.

 - Prime the new tensioner.
 Soak the new tensioner in engine oil while it is soaked in oil pump it a few times to prime it.